AI-Native Development

 of developers lose time to daily inefficiencies.
 Context switching and unclear requirements consume hours every week.

 Context engineering addresses this through systematic curation.
 Dynamic retrieval of only relevant code.
 Persistent memory files that maintain project state across sessions.
 Hierarchical summaries that let the model navigate large codebases without exhausting its attention budget.
-The emerging standard of the llms.txt file provides AI agents with an immediate map of a codebase, preventing the agent from wandering blindly through repository structures.
+The emerging standard of the llms.txt file gives AI agents an immediate map of a codebase — preventing the agent from wandering blindly through repository structures.

 Enterprise data bears this out.
-Faros AI telemetry reveals that while pull request merge volume skyrocketed by 98% in agent-assisted teams, the time spent on PR reviews increased by 91%.
+Faros AI telemetry shows that while pull request merge volume jumped 98% in agent-assisted teams, the time spent on PR reviews increased by 91%.
 The bottleneck shifted from writing code to reading, understanding, and verifying code generated by machines.

 Spec-Driven Development: The Response